 Versatile Trickster (4) – Giving yourself advantage is very nice, the only downside here is the need to have Mage Hand summoned and near the creature you’re attacking.
 This feature may be less appealing to those that can use Steady Aim.

-For those that have ambitions of running their own organisation, or simply want a more support focused Rogue.
+For those that have ambitions of running their own organization, or simply want a more support-focused Rogue.
 This subclass was originally published in the SCAG and was reprinted in XGtE.
-This is primarily a roleplay pick, but can work well in a party where you have an ally with Sharpshooter or Great Weapon Master.
+This is primarily a roleplay pick but can work well in a party where you have an ally with Sharpshooter or Great Weapon Master.